 Prohibited Bladed Weapons in Canada

-Knives and bladed weapons that open with the push of a button or centrifugal force also fall into that category, along with butterfly knives, brass knuckles, and shuriken throwing stars.
-Not all martial arts weapons are prohibited, such as katana blades and other swords, but nunchaku sticks (nunchucks) and “morning star” ball-and-chain weapons are banned.
-The same goes for blowguns, one-handed crossbows, tear gas, mace, and even certain spiked rings and bracelets.
+Not all martial arts weapons, such as katana blades and other swords, are banned, but nunchaku sticks (nunchucks) and “morning star” ball-and-chain weapons.
+The same goes for blowguns, one-handed crossbows, tear gas, mace, and even specific spiked rings and bracelets.

 Caught with a concealed weapon

-Under Canadian criminal law, a weapon can be anything designed and carried for the purpose of injuring, immobilizing, intimidating, threatening, or causing death to another person.
-Hypothetically, carrying a hunting knife on your belt that’s in full view of other members of the public won’t land you in trouble with the police.
-But that’s not to say it won’t under certain circumstances, and some knives such as so-called “constant companion” blades, which are concealed in a belt buckle, are prohibited weapons.
+Carrying a hunting knife on your belt that’s in full view of other members of the public won’t land you in trouble with the police.
+But that’s not to say it won’t be possible under certain circumstances, and some knives, such as “constant companion” blades concealed in a belt buckle, are prohibited weapons.

 (Source: Statistics Canada)

-A common misconception is that concealed knives in Canada are legal or legal depending on their length.
-There is no law banning knives depending on how long their blades are since the criminal prohibition is more focused on the intent of the carrier and whether the knife is prohibited or not.
 In essence, it would be easy to argue in court that a multi-tool like a Leatherman or Swiss Army Knife is more of a tool than a weapon.
-For someone caught with a switchblade or butterfly knife, that argument simply wouldn’t fly not only because those knives are illegal, but also because they hold very little if any utilitarian purpose.
+For someone caught with a switchblade or butterfly knife, that argument wouldn’t fly, not only because those knives are illegal but also because they hold very little, if any, utilitarian purpose.

-Canadian law has clear prohibitions on the carrying of concealed weapons, be it a gun or a knife, but carrying visible weapons like hunting knives or machetes might not land you in jail.
+Canadian law has explicit prohibitions on the carrying of concealed weapons, be it a gun or a knife, but carrying visible weapons like hunting knives or machetes might not land you in jail.
 But if you end up using one in a fight or confrontation, even in self-defence, police and prosecutors will likely have a hard time believing that the hunting knife on your belt had anything to do with an upcoming hunting trip.

 In Canada, carrying blades in public isn’t illegal as long as their purpose is:

-- Practical.
+• Practical.

-- Not for self-defence.
+• Not for self-defence.

-- Not criminal.
+• Not criminal.

 Moreover, it’s crucial to note that there is no limit to the length of the blade.
 Nevertheless, you need to have evidence that you’re trying to use it for practical purposes and not to commit a crime.

-- Switchblades;
+• Switchblades;

-- Push daggers;
+• Push daggers;

-- Butterfly knives;
+• Butterfly knives;

-- Sharp objects that have protruding blades like rings;
+• Sharp objects that have protruding blades like rings;

-- Belt-buckle knife;
+• Belt-buckle knife;

-- Hidden blades.
+• Hidden blades.

-Generally speaking, it isn’t legal if a blade can open automatically through gravity, buttons, springs, pressure, or centrifugal force.
+Generally, it isn’t legal if a blade can open automatically through gravity, buttons, springs, pressure, or centrifugal force.

-What can get you in trouble
+What can get you in trouble?

 If you get caught carrying an illegal weapon, including an illegal blade like the ones above, you might get into legal trouble.
 The punishment might include jail time, fines, and seizing your knife.
 It might become even more severe if you have a criminal record or it’s not your first time being caught with blades.